-Here’s a scenario that’s probably more than a little familiar: You finally bite the bullet and buy yourself that gorgeous designer wallet you had your eye on.
-For about a week, you keep it absolutely immaculate and free of clutter, only to slowly start to fill it with exreaneous minutiae: Extra cards, loose change, paper scraps, ticket stubs, receipts, and other junk.
+Here’s a familiar scenario: You finally bite the bullet and treat yourself to that amazing designer wallet you’ve been keeping tabs on.
+For a solid week or two, you keep your new purchase pristine and free of clutter, only to slowly start to pack it with extraneous minutiae: Extra cards, loose change, paper scraps, ticket stubs, receipts, and other junk.

-Not only can this completely stretch out supple leather and suede, but it also can—as crazy as it sounds—create high levels unnecessary anxiety for you on a daily basis.
-Overstuffed bags and wallets hinder you from finding what you neeed quickly, such as Metrocards (which can cause missed-train stress), key cards to get into your office (resulting in being late), or that $5 bill to buy that latte (which holds up lines, inherently creating anxiety.)
+Overstuffed bags and wallets hinder you from finding what you need quickly, such as Metrocards (which can cause missed-train stress), key cards to get into your office (resulting in being late), or that $5 bill to buy that latte (which holds up lines, inherently creating stress.)

 The good news: Organizing your wallet is way easier than you think.
 Read on for a 5-step guide to cutting unnecessary clutter right now.

 Folding cash sticking it in card slots, the change area, or any other pocket creates a mess—there’s a reason why the long horizontal bill pocket exists.
 Always make sure your bills are neatly inserted for easy access and exchange.

 2. Do a card check.

 Take out every card you’re carrying and lay them out on a table, and start to decide if you really need to be carrying every single card every single day.
 A good breakdown of what’s needed: